 America250 w/ Hasia Diner and Beth Wenger

-Below is a brief summary and list of resources that came up during the conversation:
+Below is a list of resources that came up during the conversation:

 1. How to Join America250 - Official Website

-To find information on how to join the 250th anniversary celebrations or initiatives, you would visit the official website (specific URL needed).
-The site typically includes details on membership options, upcoming events, and ways to get involved with the commemoration of this milestone.
+To find information on how to join the 250th anniversary celebrations or initiatives, visit the official website.
+The site includes details on membership options, upcoming events, and ways to get involved with the commemoration of this milestone.

 The Sapir Journal is a publication that focuses on Jewish culture, literature, and scholarship.
 It provides articles, essays, and reviews that connect diverse aspects of Jewish life and thought.
-You can check their official website for current issues and submission guidelines.
+Check their official website for current issues and submission guidelines.

 3. Interpreting American Jewish History at Museums and Historic Sites by Avi Decter